16

 What does Stranger Things season 5 have in store for us?

 After a fourth season that received mixed reviews, we’re hoping for both a terrifying and aesthetically-pleasing fifth season of Stranger Things.
-Following the release of a first teaser by Netflix on June 1st, 2025, here’s everything we know about the new episodes coming out in 2025.
+As the official trailer has just been revealed on July 16th, 2025, here’s everything we know about the new episodes scheduled for release later this year…

 By Violaine Schütz,